 The impact of more than a year of distance teaching and learning coupled with high staff turnover were identified as the root causes of our greatest needs.
-Many upperclassmen entered the 2022-2023 one semester to one year behind in credits to earn a high school diploma, resulting in a high need for targeted Tier I, II and III interventions for the class of 2023 and 2024 continue to grow at least one year's growth in one year's time annually as measured by our internal (NWEA) assessment.
+Many upperclassmen entered the 2022-2023 one semester to one year behind in credits to earn a high school diploma, resulting in a high need for targeted Tier I, II and III interventions for the class of 2023 and 2024

+PRIORITIZED NEEDS: Our school's mission is that students will graduate college, career, and life ready.
+As such, increasing the graduation rate above 90%+ is our top priority.
+This outcome is one that touches the most students.
+As a part of this effort, we recognize that all students must continue to grow at least one year's growth in one year's time annually as measured by our internal (NWEA) assessment.
 Students who begin high school two or more years behind grade level must make even greater strides each year if they are to test grade level or higher when they take the SBAC as juniors.
 The 2021-2022 data signaled that our students were still not recovered from the learning loss of the Covid 19 pandemic.
 While students were on campus for in-person instruction, they did not accelerate at the pace needed for us to meet our goals.
 Moving more we need students to meet our annual growth goals and meet achievement goals are the most critical that ultimately have the greatest impact on student achievement.